Use these resources for inspiration in your partnership.

 The Australian Curriculum is being developed progressively by the Australian Curriculum Assessment and Reporting Authority (ACARA).
 The Foundation to Year 10 curriculum for English, mathematics, science and history is now available on the Australian Curriculum website (external website).

-Science Teacher Associations run regional science fairs and other competitions, plus offer plenty of resources and information about science teaching.
-The national Australian Science Teachers Association (ASTA) website includes links to each state and territory association.
+ICT teacher associations run regional conferences plus offer plenty of resources and information about ICT teaching.
+The national Australian Council for Computers in Education (ACCE) website includes links to each state and territory association.

 Competitions can provide a great focus for a partnership.
 Try: